0

 There are many types of salmon in the ocean, but Atlantic salmon is easily the most widely found type of salmon in grocery stores.
 If you like a rich, oily flavor, king salmon or Atlantic salmon is a good choice.
 If you prefer a milder flavor, sockeye, pink, chum or coho salmon may be a better option.

 You’ll want to look for salmon that appears moist rather than dried out.
 Moisture content is a great indicator of freshness and how carefully the fish was handled.
 Avoid salmon with any browned spots on the belly or around the edges of the filet.
-You’ll also want to avoid filets with bruised skin or “gaping” in which flakes at the cut edges of the fish begin to separate from each other.
+You’ll also want to avoid filets with bruised skin or “gaping,” in which flakes at the cut edges of the fish begin to separate from each other.

 You only need 5 main ingredients for this easy recipe!
 A piece of salmon to bake (obviously) and then the ingredients for the garlic parmesan topping.
 Here are the basics:

 • A fresh salmon filet– I like to use a large piece of salmon (1 1/2-2 lb).
 Wild-caught salmon is preferred, but farm-raised is fine if that’s all you can find.
-Whatever you can get your hands on is great, even if they are smaller salmon fillets, as long as it’s fresh.
+Whatever you can get your hands on is great, even if they are smaller salmon filets, as long as it’s fresh.

-• Italian style breadcrumbs– instead of using plain breadcrumbs, I love these seasoned ones.
+• Italian-style breadcrumbs– instead of using plain breadcrumbs, I love these seasoned ones.
 They taste great and give lots of flavor.
-Italian style Panko breadcrumbs will also work.
+Italian-style Panko breadcrumbs will also work.

 • Fresh garlic– mince this up finely and add to the coating.
 I use about one tablespoon total, but feel free to add or take away to make this your own.